Cleaning With Clr

 Is your coffee maker taking too long to brew coffee?

 Calcium deposits from tap water can clog or block the small tubes and or pipes that are in the coffee pot.
 This is why it is important if you have hard water to clean the coffee maker and get rid of the calcium and scale build-up.

 Normally vinegar will work quite well, however sometimes something stronger such a CLR may be needed.

-Cleaning Coffee Pot with Vinegar
+Cleaning Coffee Pot with Vinegarview quiz statistics

-Scale is accumulated layers of calcium and magnesium that stick to items such as; dishwashers, water heaters, faucets and coffee makers.
+The scale is accumulated layers of calcium and magnesium that stick to items such as; dishwashers, water heaters, faucets and coffee makers.

 There are more minerals present in hard water than in soft water.